docsforadobe/after-effects-plugin-guide/docs/intro/localization.md

 Testing with different languages in AE doesn't require an OS reinstallation, but it does require a reinstallation of AE:

+### Windows

-For Win, change the system locale to the targeted language (control panel > region and language > administrative tab > change system locale), restart machine, and then install AE in the according language.
+- Change the system locale to the targeted language (control panel > region and language > administrative tab > change system locale)
+- Restart machine
+- Install AE in the according language.

+### MacOS

-For Mac, set targeted language to the primary language in the preferred language list, and then install AE in the according language.
+- Set targeted language to the primary language in the preferred language list
+- Install AE in the according language.